Altinn/altinn-studio-docs/content/altinn-studio/reference/configuration/eformidling/_index.en.md

 Safety measures and retry mechanisms are in place to ensure that a shipment reaches the receiver when errors are due to weak network connections.
-However, invalid shipments, including but not limited to missing attachments or mistakes in the "arkivmelding", will cause the shipment to fail without explicit warning to the end user or app owner.
+However, invalid shipments, including but not limited to missing attachments or mistakes in the "arkivmelding", will cause the shipment to fail without an explicit warning to the end user or app owner.
 {{% /notice%}}

 The integration point exposes endpoints that allow you to monitor the status of a shipment in the test environment.